 Explanation: The Partners and suppliers dimension is correct because the outage originated from a third-party data center and network provider, which are external dependencies.
 ITIL 4 emphasizes managing relationships, contracts, and performance of external partners to ensure service continuity.
 Focusing on this dimension allows the provider to enforce SLAs, conduct joint risk assessments, and implement redundancy measures with suppliers.

-Which TWO of the following are considered to be part of the four dimensions of service management?
-(Choose two.)
+Which THREE of the following are examples of applying the four dimensions of service management?
+(Choose three.)

 +7 more The Four Dimensions of Service Management questions available